cesarvr/zipkin/README.md

 # Zipkin For OpenShift

-This is just a simple template to deploy a simple Zipkin (no storage) Server.
+This is just a simple template to deploy a simple Zipkin (no storage, no production ready) Server.

 To deploy the server: